Last updated: July 12, 2026

 How to do it:

-Impact: A remote customer support team hosting monthly virtual events builds stronger connections and collaboration.
-Without these interactions, employees feel disconnected, affecting engagement and teamwork.
+Impact: A remote customer support team hosting monthly virtual events builds real connections between people who've never shared a room.
+Skip this, and colleagues stay usernames.

 How to do it: